ndrix/wifibacon/README.md

 ![WifiBacon screen capturing packets](http://michaelhendrickx.com/misc/wifibacon.png)

+It's very simple to use, you select which interface you want to listen on; and press *Start Capture*.
+You can, even while capturing packets, set the channel hopping frequency.

 This tool will list the Access Points nearby, and the client's and what probe requests they're sending.
 I got a bit inspired with [Khalilov's Infernal Wireless](https://github.com/entropy1337) tool.

 It was just written to play around with wifi and scapy, nothing big.